Making Sense Of Test Scores in the Trump Era - Without The Politics

 Linda Darling-Hammond: 5:11

-Let me just sort of say that all three of those different tests that you've measured actually measure things in different ways.
-So you're going to get different outcomes partly from that.
-Um and the NAEP, when it comes to California, tests less than you know 0.2%, 0.2 of 1% of our population.
-So it's a very tiny sample.
-So you're getting different kids taking the city.
+All three of those tests measure things differently, so you’re going to get different outcomes partly for that reason.
+NAEP, when it comes to California, tests less than 0.2 percent of our population.
+It’s a very small sample, so you’re getting a limited snapshot.

 Louis Freedberg: 5:36

-And the NAEP is the NAEP , the a National Assessment of Education Progress.
-They often call it the nation's scorecard, so it gets a lot of attention.
+And NAEP is often called the nation’s report card, so it gets a lot of attention.

 Linda Darling-Hammond: 5:44